Donien/ansible-role-icinga2_cluster/README.md

 # icinga2_cluster

 This role sets up the cluster communication between Icinga 2 nodes.
+Currently communication is always established bidirectional.
+The role assumes **icinga2** to already be present and does **not** install the software itself.

 ## Requirements